An introduction to variational quantum algorithms for combinatorial optimization problems: Literature review for QAOA

 \subsection{Improvements and adaptations of QAOA}

-Despite the theoretical limitations displayed above, QAOA has leverages (guiding function, quantum circuit, classical optimizer, etc.) that are still of interest in the literature.
+Despite the theoretical limitations displayed above, QAOA has leverages (guiding function, parametrized quantum circuit, classical optimizer, etc.) that are still of interest in the literature.
 We display some of these studies on different choices of leverages that empirically improve QAOA performances.

 First, the guiding function is mainly the mean function~\eqref{def:g_mean} as in the seminal paper of QAOA.
 However, both the CVaR function~\eqref{def:g_cvar} and the Gibbs function~\eqref{def:g_gibbs} give an alternative to the mean function and show empirical improvements.
 For the former, several optimization problems, such as MAX-CUT, Maximum Stable Set, MAX-3SAT, etc., are solved with QAOA in~\cite{CVaR} and show better results with faster convergence.
 For the latter, the authors of~\cite{Gibbs} display better results solving MAX-CUT with this guiding function.
 Notice that comparing these improvements is hard because they use different classical optimizers.
+A different method to guide the optimization, presented in~\cite{F-VQE} as a Filtering Variational Quantum Algorithm, substitutes the guiding function for \emph{filtering functions}.
+A \emph{filtering function} is a function associated with a \emph{filtering operator} that, given a Hamiltonian matrix and a quantum state, essentially modifies the latter by increasing the probability of eigenvectors with low eigenvalues and decreasing the probability of eigenvectors with high eigenvalues.
+Empirical results show improvements in the quality solution and the speed of convergence for the weighted Max-Cut problem.

 Second, the choice of the quantum circuit is challenged in the literature.
 The underlying question is whether the quantum circuit of QAOA (see Subsection~\ref{def:QAOA_circuit}) is a good choice for finite depth $p$.
 Several papers suggest better circuits based on empirical results for small depth and small instances.
 For example, VQA with the circuit proposed in~\cite{CVaR} has better performances than QAOA, or with the \emph{Bang-Bang} circuit described in~\cite{BangBang}.
 The benefit of entanglement gates in the circuit is also discussed in~\cite{Nannicini_Hyb_Perf} without giving a clear advantage.
 Notice that the authors of~\cite{WarmStart} suggest to warm-start QAOA with either a continuous relaxation or a randomized rounding.
 This consists of initializing the quantum circuit with a solution of a continuous relaxation (Quadratic Programming or Semi Definite Programming), resp. with a randomly rounded solution of a continuous relaxation, instead of the state $\ket{+}^{\otimes n}$.
 In both cases, QAOA performances for small $p$ are better with a warm-start.